Jake Neighbours Game Preview: Blues vs. Golden Knights

 Neighbours Season Stats Insights

-- Neighbours has scored a goal in a game seven times this year over 23 games played, with multiple goals in two of those contests.
+- In seven of 24 games this year Neighbours has scored a goal, including two games with multiple goals.

-- Neighbours has yet to register two or more assists in a game this season out of the 23 games he's played.
+- Neighbours has a point in eight of 24 games this year, with multiple points in two of them.

-- The implied probability that Neighbours hits the over on his points over/under is 45.5%, based on the odds.
+- The implied probability is 45.5% that Neighbours hits the over on his points prop total based on the odds.

-- There is a 28.6% chance of Neighbours having more than 0.5 assists, based on the moneyline odds.
+- There is an implied probability of 28.6% of Neighbours going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.